-The frustration is evident among instructors and students, as one instructor note "the cost of textbooks is becoming an impendent to learning for my students (J. Doe, personal communication, March 22, 2018).
+The frustration is evident among instructors and students, as one instructor noted "the cost of textbooks is becoming an impediment to learning for my students" (J. Doe, personal communication, March 22, 2018).

-No personal communication is included in your reference list; instead, parenthetically cite the communicator's name, the phrase, "personal communication," and the date of the communication in your main text only.
+No personal communication is included in your reference list; instead, parenthetically cite the communicator's name, the phrase, "personal communication," and the date of the communication in your main text only, as seen in the examples above.